-Rivers, creeks, lakes, ponds and streams are all freshwater habitats.
-So are wetlands like swamps, which have woody plants and trees; and marshes, which have no trees but lots of grasses and reeds.
+Rivers, creeks, lakes, ponds, and streams are all freshwater habitats.
+So are wetlands like swamps, which have woody plants and trees, also marshes, which have no trees, but lots of grasses and reeds.

-Freshwater accounts for only three percent of the world’s water (the rest is saltwater.)
-But despite that tiny amount, freshwater habitats are homes for more than 100,000 species of plants and animals.
+Freshwater accounts for only three percent of the world’s surface water.
+The rest is saltwater, found in our oceans.
+But despite the fact that freshwater environments only account for a tiny percentage of marine life across the globe, these spaces are actually home to more than 100,000 species of plants and animals!

 A SAMPLE OF SPECIES